 Make sure you allot plenty of time to answer their questions and ask your own so they can understand your background fully and make an informed decision on whether they'd like to work together.

-Tip: You'll also want to make sure that you and your Organization are aligned on logistics and timeline for your project.
-For example, if they need the project done within a certain timeframe, you should let them know if you have the availability to do so.
+Tip: You'll also want to make sure that you and the Organization are aligned on logistics and timeline for the project.
+For example, if they need the project done within a certain timeframe, you should let them know whether you have the availability to do so.

-Give your Organization a sense of your timeline (and let them know if you're interviewing for other projects, too) to keep them in the loop so they know when they'll hear from you.
+Give the Organization a sense of your timeline in making a decision (and let them know if you're interviewing for other projects, too) to keep them in the loop.

 If you’re ready to make a decision about a project, go back to your Catchafire dashboard.
 You can either:

-- Click "Start Project" if you'd like to work with this organization - we'll let you know when they've also made a decision
+Select "Start Project" if you'd like to work with this Organization - we'll let you know when they've also made a decision

-- Click "Pass" if you don't think it's a good fit - our team will send an email on your behalf
+Select "Pass" if you don't think it's a good fit - our team will send a kind automated email on your behalf

 Not ready to make a decision yet?
-That's okay, if you are interviewing for multiple projects, we still suggest taking no more than 1 week to respond.
-We want to make sure organizations can hear from you in a timely manner.
+That's okay, if you are interviewing for multiple projects, we still suggest taking no more than 1 week to respond after an interview.

 Remember: The Organization has to choose to work with you too!
 If both parties think it's a fit and select "Start Project," then it's a match!
 You'll be notified and receive next steps via email.